A Capable Defense Against Property Crimes

 Because there is such a wide array of property crimes in Oregon, and because the possible risks can vary from community service to several years in prison, it is important to understand exactly what type of case you are facing.
 Having an attorney with experience in these types of cases can make an enormous difference.

-To speak with an experienced property crimes defense lawyer serving Eugene, Springfield and the surrounding communities, call Daniel R. Kruse, Attorney at Law, at (541) 870-0605.
-You can also schedule an initial consultation by contacting us online.
-Our discussions will be honest, professional, and strictly confidential.
+To speak with an experienced property crimes defense lawyer serving Eugene, Springfield and the surrounding communities, call Daniel R. Kruse, Attorney at Law, at 541-249-4510.
+You can also schedule an initial consultation by contacting the firm online.
+The discussion will be honest, professional, and strictly confidential.